- Course Number:

 - The theory of evolution meets the criteria of a scientific theory.
 In contrast, creation "science" is neither self-examining nor investigatory.
 Creation "science" is not considered a legitimate science, but a form of religious advocacy.
 This position is established by legal precedence (Webster v.
 New Lenox School District #122, 917 F. 2d 1004).

-- Research paper on environmental problem and associated laws
+- Research paper on a current environmental issue and associated law or policy.

-- Oral presentation of environmental problem and associated laws
+- Oral presentation on a current environmental issue and associated law or policy.

 - Clean Water Act